England | Scotland | Wales | Northern Ireland | Ireland

 Caia Park SurgeryCaia Park Health CentrePrince Charles RoadWrexham, LL13 8THTel: 01978 291129

-Telephone on the day if you want to be seen by a Dr. In exceptional circumstances pre-booked appointments can be made.
+Please note: In exceptional circumstances pre-booked appointments can be made.
 Please make sure you attend your appointments promptly and contact us if you are unable to attend so the appointment can be allocated to another patient.

 Practice Nurse appointments that can be pre-booked include Diabetes, Asthma, Chronic Heart Disease, General Health Checks, Cervical Smears, Ear Syringing, Travel Vaccination, Blood Tests, Blood Pressure, Contraceptive Pill Checks, Smoking Cessation and general nursing.